hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 My original plan was to max out the benefits of automation first, and then start adding machine learning.
 Based on the learnings above, we'll have to invert this order.

-We have already started working on the second iteration.
+We are already working on the second iteration.
 Stay tuned for the next article!